cheese-cakee/Unix_networking/README.md

 `-- docs/images/                 # Example screenshots
 ```

-Together, the examples cover name resolution, TCP and UDP, IPv4 and IPv6, client/server communication, `fork()`, `select()`, `poll()`, UDP broadcasting, partial sends, and basic data serialization.

 ## Build

 You need a C compiler and standard POSIX networking headers.
-Netcat is useful for the chat examples.
+Netcat/Telnet is required for the chat examples.

 ```bash
 sudo apt install build-essential netcat-openbsd